Awards

 Telephone messages, faxes

-Subject ***special note*** Exam Session Dates Application Deadline Award Presentation / Performance
+Subject Exam Session Dates Application Deadline Award Presentation / Performance

 • *Medals will be awarded for ALL INSTRUMENTS & PEDAGOGY in FOUR exam sessions each calendar year.
 Results will be considered from all exams taken between the start & end dates of each session.

-• Email results and application form to Rebecca Chan (awards@bcrmta.com).
+• Email results and application form to the Awards Committee (awards@bcrmta.com).

 • Medals presented at First Class Honours Recitals, South Arm United Church, 11051 No 3 Rd, Richmond, British Columbia (map)